ruiliuacd/atcgmagic/README.md

  inittopleveltable:

-- Create the toplevel variants table for a species and load SNP/INDEL records of allindividuals.vcf into the table.
+ Create the toplevel variants table for a species and load SNP/INDEL records of allindividuals.vcf into the table.
  After this step, toplevel talbe in mysql databases contain the following fields: chrID,snp_pos,snpID,ref_allele,context,alt_alle1,alt_alleN,presenceflag 'ref_allele' corresponding the 4th(REF) col of the input vcf file and 'context' contain the flank bases of both side of the SNP, empty for INDEL.
  'alt_alle1' conrresponding to the first allele of the 5th(ALT) of the input vcf file and the rest alternated allele will be stored in 'alt_alleN' col.
  'presenceflag' is paticularly noteworthy.
-It's a two bits flag. from right(least significant bit) to left, every to bits represent the variant state of the corresponding population,which is assigned in config.propoties file.
+It's a two bits flag, from right(least significant bit) to left, every two bits represent the variant state of the corresponding population,which is assigned in config.propoties file.

  	00 the SNP site is not covered in this population samples